 Methodology

-This site refreshes from the EIA Weekly Heating Oil and Propane Survey every Wednesday afternoon during the heating season (October through March), and from the EIA monthly residential series on the second Monday of each off-season month.
+This site refreshes from the EIA Weekly Heating Oil and Propane Survey every Wednesday afternoon during the heating season (October through March), and from the EIA Mont Belvieu daily spot series year-round (EIA publishes no residential survey April through September).
 The refresh script is documented at /methodology/.
 Every interpretive paragraph cites EIA, FRED, OPIS, NPGA, USDA, or a state agency, with a date.

 Related pages on this site